aceline0/aceline0/README.md

 ## Hello 👋

 My name is Celine, a Data Science student at NMBU!
-- 🔭 I’m currently writing my thesis about sensor data from smart buildings to optimize energy and area use
+- ✏️ I’m currently writing my thesis about sensor data from smart buildings to optimize energy and area use
-- Key qualifications: machine learning, statistical analysis, classification and time series analysis.
+- 📋 Key qualifications: machine learning, statistical analysis, classification and time series analysis.
-  - R and python
+  - 💻 R and python
-- 🌱 Passionate about environmen
+- 🌱 Passionate about environment
-- 📫 Linked in: www.linkedin.com/in/celinenygaardweiseth
+- ✉ Connect with me on Linkedin: www.linkedin.com/in/celinenygaardweiseth

 <!--
 **aceline0/aceline0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.